 Nothing embodies our philosophy better than words of writer and thinker A.Sivanandan.

 The Polis Project brings together Research, Reportage and Resistance to produce and give visibility to bodies of work that have a direct impact on public discourse.
-We are a collective of scholars, artists, activists whose practice aims at having an impact beyond the sphere of specialized discussions.
+We are a collective of scholars, artists, activists whose practice, research and work aim at having an impact beyond the sphere of specialized discussions.

 Our interests focus on issues of violence, occupation, post-colony, self-determination and the future trajectories of war.
 By making public interventions and opening a public space of debate and dissent, we hope to nurture and cultivate intellectual, artistic and political resistance.